Best Bay Rum Aftershaves: Some Notes & What To Know

 As some of our readers might already know, I’m a huge fan of witch hazel.
 It has helped me tame my vicious razor burn problems that would drive me mad before that.

-Now, bay rum aftershaves actually contain witch hazel too.
+Now, the best bay rum aftershaves actually contain witch hazel too.
 They basically serve the same purpose – splash a bit of an astringent to cool your skin post-shave, and prevent any irritation.

 There are two main differences between a quality bay rum splash – the best for me is the legendary Ogallala Sandalwood from Amazon.com, and pure witch hazel: